 This riff uses the same components as the riffs above, the only differences being:

-- Succession of power chords: The two riffs above were single note based with power chords at the end.
-This riff is made of a sucession of power chords.
+- A succession of power chords: The two riffs above were single note based with power chords at the end.
+This riff is made of a succession of power chords.

 Metal guitar riff 4

 Since palm-muted power chords are so common in Heavy Metal, here’s another riff using these same components.

 In fact, the rhythm used on this riff is so common in Heavy Metal music that it’s been nicknamed the “Heavy Metal gallop”

 Metal guitar riff 5

 This riff introduces hammer-ons and pull-offs, another guitar technique frequently used in this genre.

 In the next riff, we’ll introduce the slide, a powerful technique used by guitar players in most musical genres.

 Metal guitar riff 7

 The next riff introduces string bending.
 Though this technique is more likely to be found in guitar licks or solos, bending the string instead of picking the following note can also be used in guitar riffs.